 On aircraft modified by TCTO 1H-3-653 two high intensity strobe lights are installed on the fuselage.
-One light is mounted/located on the top of the tail pylon; the other on the bottom of the fuselage.
+One light is mounted/located on the top of the tall pylon; the other on the bottom of the fuselage.
 They are controlled by two switches.
 The left-hand switch, under heading ANTI-COLLISION with marked positions UPPER, BOTH, and LOWER, located on the overhead switch panel, is used to select the desired light position/positions.
 The right-hand switch, marked with positions WHITE, OFF, and RED, is used to select the color (white for daytime use and red for night use).
 The anti-collision (strobe) lights operate from the dc essential bus and are protected by one circuit breaker, marked ANTI-COLL FWD, located on the overhead dc circuit breaker panel.

 The lights are designed to flash alternately at the rate of 50 to 60 times per minute.
-Twenty-eight volts dc electrical power for lights is supplied by the essential bus through a power supply unit.
+Twenty-eight volts DC electrical power for lights is supplied by the essential bus through a power supply unit.

-- The lower strobe light should be turned OFF during conditions of reduced visibility where the pilot could experience spatial disorientation as a result of reflections. - Operation of the lower strobe anti-collision light during hover, taxi or cargo sling operation may cause hazardous distraction to ground personnel.
+Operation of the lower strobe anti-collision light during hover, taxi or cargo sling operation may cause hazardous distraction to ground personnel.
 The selector switch should be placed in the UPPER position during these operations.
-Do not look directly at operating strobe light.
-An eye hazard exists and eye damage may occur.